wolffe/tail.select.js/README.md

 The **tail.select** script is back, rewritten in vanilla JavaScript and ready to beautify and extend your HTML `<select>` fields... again!
 Add a search bar, multi-selection utilities (such as select all or none buttons), a perfect design and many more user-friendly functions to your web application.

+**NOTE #1**: If you want to use the latest version and your implementation is simple, or if you are starting a new project from scratch, then you can use the `1.x` branch.
+This branch is actively maintained.

-**NOTE #1**: Version `0.5.23` is the last one in the `0.5.x` branch.
-The next version will be `1.0.0` and contains breaking changes.
+**NOTE #2**: Version `0.5.23` is the last one in the `0.5.x` branch.
+The next version is `1.x` and contains breaking changes.
 If you have an older implementation, and you use custom code, please stick to the `0.5.x` branch.
 This branch is no longer maintained, but it's stable.

-**NOTE #2**: If you want to use the latest version and your implementation is simple, or if you are starting a new project from scratch, then you can use the `1.0.0+` branch.
-This branch is actively maintained.

 ----------------------------